Kangjoo/arousal-rsfMRIpupil-hub/README.md

 If you use this library for your publications, please cite it as:

 Kangjoo Lee, Corey Horien, David O’Connor, Bronwen Garand-Sheridan, Fuyuze Tokoglu, Dustin Scheinost, Evelyn M.R.
-Lake, R. Todd Constable, “Arousal impacts distributed hubs modulating the integration of brain functional connectivity”, bioRxiv 2021, DOI: https://doi.org/10.1101/2021.07.12.452041 (Submitted)
+Lake, R. Todd Constable, “Arousal impacts distributed hubs modulating the integration of brain functional connectivity”, Neuroimage (2022), [Link](https://doi.org/10.1016/j.neuroimage.2022.119364).